-The above amounts represent the fair value of the stocks the District invested in.
-For the year ended June 30, 2018, the portfolio did not have significant unobservable inputs (Level 3) used in determining fair value.
+The above amounts represent the fair value of the stocks and investment pool shares the District invested in.
+For the year ended June 30, 2019, the portfolio did not have significant unobservable inputs (Level 3) used in determining fair value.
 Thus, a reconciliation of assets in which significant unobservable inputs (Level 3) which were used in determining fair value is not applicable.